 Students are required to turn their cell phones off or on silent and refrain from browsing the web, using social media, checking email, text messaging, etc. during class, lectures, and demonstrations.
 Students may use these devices only during designated break times.

-All projects and assignments are due on the date set by the instructor.
+All projects and assignments are due at the beginning of class on the date set by the instructor.
 Late projects will be penalized by lowering the project grade by one full letter grade for each day that it is late.
 Late projects will not be accepted beyond three days after the original due date.
-Projects are due at the start of class.
 Instructors may elect not to accept late work, but must note their policy regarding late work in the syllabus for each class.

 Each class is a significant financial investment by each student, is based on sequential information and projects, and requires the full participation of each student.
 Each session of class missed or coasted through is a wasteful and impedes the student’s ability to succeed in that class.
 For those reasons, students are required to attend classes in which they are enrolled and/or intend to enroll, must be on time for each session of class, and must remain in attendance for each entire session of class.
 Attendance will be taken at the beginning of each session of class.